ykhale/NWS/README.md

 3. Set up environment variables:
 - Create a `.env.local` file with the required environment variables
+- For Gmail, you'll need to:
+  1. Enable 2-Step Verification in your Google Account
+  2. Generate an App Password at https://myaccount.google.com/apppasswords
+  3. Use the generated App Password in your GMAIL_APP_PASSWORD environment variable

 4. Set up the database:
 ```bash